davidebriani/astarte/examples/README.md

   time from a device sensors.
 - [sensor-samplingrate](sensor-samplingrate): sample web page in React to show sensors of a device and configure them
+- [sensor-geolocation](sensor-geolocation): sample web page in React to show positional data coming from GPS sensors on a map.